Tahoe’s 5 Most Instagrammable Spots

 North Lake Tahoe is beautiful year-round, making it a natural wonder for photographers of every skill level.

-In spring, Tahoe is especially exciting, because melting snow and warmer conditions mean more terrain to navigate.
+Visually speaking, Tahoe is an especially exciting location, because there is plenty of terrain to navigate year-round—and lots of contrast.
 More terrain equals more photographic opportunities—and in the Instagram age, that’s a chance you don’t want to miss.
-Few can imagine a more stunning combination than the springtime snow-capped mountains that surround North Lake Tahoe and the crystal blue water that fills it—which is exactly why you’ll want to bring the magic of North Lake Tahoe to your photo feed.
+Few can imagine a more stunning combination than the epic mountains that surround North Lake Tahoe and the crystal blue water that fills it—which is exactly why you’ll want to bring the magic of North Lake Tahoe to your photo feed.

 We’ve put together a list of five of our favorite places to snap breathtaking shots of our mountain paradise.
 With our advice, your Instagram account should be the envy of travelers worldwide.

 With footholds aplenty and many well-known points of interest throughout the area, it can be easy to forget the sheer scale of North Lake Tahoe’s epic beauty.
 But while it’s easy to appreciate the view no matter where you stand in North Lake Tahoe, some viewpoints offer a bigger slice of Tahoe’s landscape than others.

 Situated above the Tahoe Biltmore, the Crystal Bay Fire Lookout is an ideal panoramic viewpoint.
 Thanks to a relatively easy hike that takes you high above the shoreline, and an open area that shows off 360 degrees of North Lake Tahoe’s breathtaking views, this is a point that shouldn’t be missed by anyone looking to snap a memorable photo.
 Use a panoramic head on your tripod (whether its mobile-sized or standard issue) to smoothly capture Tahoe’s beauty in a single, seamless take.